jgoguen/jgoguen.github.io/content/posts/openbsd-unbound-dns-server.md

   num-threads: 4

   # Configure the DNS cache, to speed up requests for frequently requested
   # domains.
-Cache slabs should be no more than the number of threads.
+Cache slabs should be a power of 2 and no more than the number of
+  # threads.
   # rrset-cache-size should be about double msg-cache-size.
   cache-max-ttl: 604800
   cache-min-ttl: 1800